-Applicants must achieve a composite score of 75% or higher on each area of the HESI to be considered for entrance to the Associate Degree Nursing Program.
+Nursing program applicants must achieve a composite score of 75% or higher on each area of the HESI to be considered for entrance to the Associate Degree Nursing Program.

-- If first time test taker fails (below 75%), must wait 7 days to retest. - If second time test taker fails (below 75%), must wait 90 days to retest. - If third time test taker fails again, must wait a year to retest.
+- If first-time test taker fails to meet the minimum requirements, the applicant must wait 7 days to retest. - If second-time test taker fails to meet the minimum requirements, the applicant must wait 90 days to retest. - If third time test taker fails to meet the minimum requirements, the applicant must wait a year to retest.